warrenphilly/L.E.V.I.-Virtual-Voice-Assistant/README.md

-# AI Speech Assistant "LEVI"
+# AI Speech Assistant "L.E.V.I."

 ## Overview
-LEVI (Logic Empowered Visionary Interface) is a Python application functioning as an AI-powered speech assistant.
+L.E.V.I.
+(Logic Empowered Visionary Interface) is a Python application functioning as an AI-powered speech assistant.
 It integrates speech recognition and text-to-speech capabilities, communicating with OpenAI's GPT-4 model.
 The assistant has a sassy personality, humorously referring to the user as "boss" while playfully considering them less intelligent.

 ## Features
 - **Speech Recognition**: Captures spoken words via a microphone and converts them to text.